 The professional experience practicum is designed to give students classroom exposure and experience in primary school classrooms.
 Students are required to observe and report on at least 60 hours of instructed classes.
-They will be required to do the following: observe experienced regular teachers, write observation reports; document and report on the learning progress of an individual student, establish collaborative relationships with staff and teaching faculty of an institution, assist in class and reflect on what they are observing and learning.
+They will be required to do the following: observe experienced regular teachers; write observation reports; document and report on the learning progress of an individual student; establish collaborative relationships with staff and teaching faculty of an institution; assist in class and reflect on what they are observing and learning.

 The student's observation reports and reflective journals are evaluated by a university lecturer.
-Prerequisites: EDUC 275, EDUC 220
+Prerequisites: EDUC 275 Introduction to Theories and Methods of Learning and Teaching, EDUC 220 Educational Psychology